Youth Workforce Development

 Carpenter Art Garden’s Youth Workforce Development Program provides paid, hands-on learning opportunities that build practical skills, leadership, and pathways to employment.

-Through the Teen Makers Club (ages 14–18), youth gain experience in entrepreneurship, product development, and sales through vocational and apprenticeship-based learning.
+Through the pilot program called, Teen Maker’s Club (ages 14–18), youth gain experience in entrepreneurship, product development, and sales through vocational and apprenticeship-based learning.

 Through our Teen Hub program, youth are hired in paid hourly roles supporting facilities, garden, and program operations, as well as art apprenticeships that offer real-world work experience while strengthening creativity, responsibility, and community connection.